temp-remember-to-delete/docker-hy.github.io/data/getting-started.md

 This course has a Discord group where we discuss everything about the course.
 Support is available almost 24/7, with the discussion being in both English and Finnish.

-Join our discord group [here](https://study.cs.helsinki.fi/discord/join/docker).
+Join our discord group [here](https://study.cs.helsinki.fi/discord/join/podman).

 **All** inappropriate, degrading or discriminating comments on the channel are prohibited and will lead to action taken against the commenter.

-# Warning: Before installing Docker
+# Warning: Before installing Podman

 Containers leverage the power of your own operating system.
 As such **by default** any containerized application, or user who has external access to your container, would have super user privileges to your computer.